Jackie founded Carolina Family Estate Planning in 2009 to help people live better lives by planning secure futures.

-Jackie has been named as a Rising Star by North Carolina SuperLawyers for 2016, 2017, and 2018 (“Rising Star” denotes attorneys who are under the age of 40).
-Founding Attorney Jackie Bedard has earned a perfect 10.0 score on Avvo.com in the practice areas of both estate planning and elder law.
-She also earned a peer review of a perfect 5.0 on Martindale.com.
+Jackie was named as a Rising Star by North Carolina SuperLawyers for 2016-2020 (“Rising Star” denotes attorneys who are under the age of 40) and she was also named to the "Legal Elite" for 2019-2022 by Business North Carolina.
+Jackie has also earned a 10 out of 10 score on Avvo.com in the practice areas of both estate planning and elder law.
+She has also earned a peer review of a 5 out of 5 on Martindale.com.

-Jackie was also named “Best Attorney” by popular vote in Cary Magazine’s Maggy Awards in 2017 and 2019 (and was a very close runner up in 2018).
-Jackie was also named “Best Attorney” by popular vote in The Cary News in 2017 (as far as we’re aware, 2017 was the last year that The Cary News conducted this contest).
+Jackie was also named in the “Best Attorney” category by popular vote in Cary Magazine’s Maggy Awards in 2017-2022 and “Best Attorney” by popular vote in The Cary News in 2017.

 Jackie earned her Bachelor of Science degree in Economics at the Massachusetts Institute of Technology and graduated law school magna cum laude in the top 7% of her class at the University of Richmond, School of Law.

-Jackie resides in Cary with her husband, Dan, and their dog, Nala.
-Jackie also enjoys CrossFit, reading, cooking, music, and more.
+Jackie resides in Cary with her husband, Dan, and their dogs, Nala and Maggie.
+Jackie also enjoys hiking and nature walks, exercise, reading, cooking, music, and more.